-By joining or supporting American Association of University Women (AAUW) you will belong to a community that breaks through educational and economic barriers so that all women have a fair chance.
+By joining or supporting the American Association of University Women (AAUW) you will belong to a community that breaks through educational and economic barriers so that all women have a fair chance.

-About TILLAMOOK branch
+About TILLAMOOK Branch

 The Tillamook branch of AAUW works together to promote the welfare, education, and rights of all women and girls.

 With these goals in mind, the branch works on fundraising projects and other programs that promote math, science, and technology (STEM) education for girls by honoring nine high school women each year for their excellence in these fields and by providing thousands of dollars worth of scholarships for local women attending 2-and 4-year higher educational institutions.

 Our community education projects include co-sponsorship of county spelling bees and the hosting of political forums so that citizens can meet the candidates and hear their views.